bencher run CLI Subcommand

 If the benchmark command is not specified but the --file

-option is, then bencher run
+then bencher run

-will read from output file path instead.
+will just read from output file path instead.

-If both the benchmark command and --file
+If neither the benchmark command, --file

-option are not specified, then bencher run
+option are specified,

 will read from stdin